Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model

-For the in-medium modifications of the kaon-quark coupling constant, it is found that the coupling constant decreases as the density increases, as shown in the lower-middle panel of Fig.~\ref{fig1}.
+Next, we also compute the kaon-quark coupling constant in the nuclear medium and free space (at zero density).
+For the in-medium modifications of the kaon-quark coupling constant, it is found that the coupling constant decreases as the density increases, as shown in Fig.~\ref{fig1b} (a).
 The decreasing rate of the in-medium kaon-quark coupling constant at $\rho_B = \rho_0$ is about 7.6\% relative to that in vacuum.
 The parameterization for the in-medium modifications of the kaon-quark coupling constant is given by

-Results for $\langle \bar{u}u \rangle^{1/3}$ as a function of $\rho_B/\rho_0$ are depicted in the lower-right panel of Fig.~\ref{fig1}.
-The chiral condensate in the nuclear medium decreases as the density decreases as expected.
-The in-medium modifications of the chiral condensate decrease about 6.4\% relative to that in vacuum at $\rho_B =\rho_0$.
-The parameterization for the in-medium modifications of the kaon-quark coupling constant is given by
+Results for $-\langle \bar{u}u \rangle^{1/3}$ as a function of $\rho_B/\rho_0$ are depicted in Fig.~\ref{fig1b}(b).
+As expected, the chiral condensate in the nuclear medium decreases as the density increases.
+At $\rho_B = \rho_0$ the in-medium modifications reduce the chiral condensate value by about $6.4 \%$, relative to its value at $\rho_B = 0$ (vacuum).
+Then, by recalling that the quark condensate represents an order parameter for the chiral transition one may conclude that the behavior observed in Fig.~\ref{fig1b}(b) is in line with the expected (partial) restoration of chiral symmetry at high chemical potential values~\cite{Buballa:2003qv,Klevansky:1992qe,Asakawa:1989bq}.
+We then do a parameterization for the in-medium modifications of the quark condensate and it has a form